Canadian Premier League: Competition format

 The inaugural 2019 season of the league included a split season format similar to soccer leagues in Latin America.
 The winners of the two seasons competed in the two-legged CPL Finals.

-With the addition of an eighth club in 2020, the league moved to a single season format with expanded playoffs.
+With the addition of an eighth club in 2020, the league moved to a single-season format with expanded playoffs.
 The Canadian Premier League regular season runs from April to October.
 Each team plays 28 games, including 14 at home and 14 away games.
 Since 2023, the top five teams in the regular season qualify for the playoffs to determine which two teams play in the final.

-On multiple occasions, then league commissioner David Clanachan stated his goal of having promotion and relegation in the Canadian soccer league system as more teams join the league.
+On multiple occasions, then-league commissioner David Clanachan stated his goal of having promotion and relegation in the Canadian soccer league system as more teams join the league.

 Other competitions featuring CPL clubs

-All Canadian Premier League teams also participate in Canada's domestic cup competition – the Canadian Championship.
+All Canadian Premier League teams also participate in Canada's domestic cup competition, the Canadian Championship.
 CPL teams compete against Canadian teams in Major League Soccer and Tier 3 league champions for a berth in the CONCACAF Champions Cup.
 Since 2023, the CPL regular season and playoff champion have also qualified for the Champions Cup.

-From 2019 to 2022, one CPL club participated in the CONCACAF League and competed against teams from Central America and the Caribbean for one of six spots in the CONCACAF Champions Cup.
-For the 2019 edition only, this slot was granted to one of the league's 'inaugural teams' (FC Edmonton, Forge FC, or Valour FC) based on their home and away matches in the 2019 spring season.
+From 2019 to 2022, one CPL club participated in the CONCACAF League against teams from Central America and the Caribbean for one of six spots in the CONCACAF Champions Cup.
+For the 2019 edition only, this slot was granted to one of the league's "inaugural teams" (FC Edmonton, Forge FC, or Valour FC) based on home-and-away matches amongst themselves in the 2019 spring season.
 In all other editions, the berth was awarded to the previous year's playoff champion.

 Forge FC represented the CPL in CONCACAF League on three occasions.
-In the 2021 CONCACAF League, Forge advanced to the semi-finals of the competition to qualify for the 2022 CONCACAF Champions League, becoming the first CPL club to do so.
+In the 2021 CONCACAF League, Forge advanced to the semi-finals of the competition to qualify for the 2022 CONCACAF Champions League, the first CPL club to do so.